Duo FAQs

 General Information

-Yes.
-Duo is mandatory for Duo multifactor authentication is required for login to university email and for applications that use CampusID single sign-on such as PAWS, iCollege, OneUSGConnect and many others.
+Duo multifactor authentication is mandatory and is required for login to university email and for applications that use CampusID single sign-on such as PAWS, iCollege, OneUSGConnect and many others.

 Duo multifactor authentication protects login to the PantherMail and Office 365 Faculty/Staff email systems and all applications that use CampusID single sign-on such as PAWS, iCollege, OneUSGConnect and many others.